 Bluebells in Halle Forest Belgium

 Contributed By Babs from Next Stop Belgium

-In Belgium, the bluebell is a spring flower that blossoms in the forest and attracts thousands of international visitors each year.
+In Belgium, the bluebell is a spring flower that blossoms in the forest and attracts thousands of international visitors each year to see these natural flower fields.
 But the Belgians?
 They are hardly aware of anything.
-Or should I say, were aware, because post-Covid, we finally managed to catch up and the Blue Sea natural wonder is now being chased by many and considered one of the most beautiful flower fields in the world.
+Or should I say, were aware, because post-Covid, we finally managed to catch up and the Blue Sea natural wonder is now being chased by many and considered one of the most beautiful fields in the world.

 I have to say that I too only discovered the phenomena in recent years, but visiting the forest and seeing that ocean of blue-ish purple bluebells in between the massive trees is truly a glorious and fairytale-like sight.

 The bluebell is a small flower that grows in ancient forests in Western Europe.
 In Belgium, the most well-known place to see them is in Halle Forest, but you can spot the bluebells in a couple of other less busy places as well.
-Planning your trip can be quite a pickle because they only bloom for about 2 weeks a year!
+Planning your trip can be quite a pickle because these beautiful fields of flowers only bloom for about 2 weeks a year!

 The small flower with a stem full of little purple clocks is a very fragile plant, so you should always stay on the path (even stepping next to it prevents it from blooming the next year).
 Picking it is illegal, so you’ll have to make do with pretty pictures.

 In Halle Forest, there are many marked walks, including 2 specifically to see the bluebells.
 The town of Halle is only 15 minutes by train from Brussels, so you would be best off staying in the capital.
 A great place to do so is the Pillows Grand Boutique Hotel Brussels.